Stockton and Darlington Railway: Great North of England Railway

 On 13 October 1835, the York and North Midland Railway (Y&NMR) was formed to connect York to London by a line to a junction with the planned North Midland Railway.
 Representatives of the Y&NMR and S&DR met two weeks later and formed the Great North of England Railway (GNER), a line from York to Newcastle that used the route of the 1+1/2 mi Croft branch at Darlington.
 The railway was to be built in sections, and to allow both to open at the same time permission for the more difficult line through the hills from Darlington to Newcastle was to be sought in 1836 and a bill for the easier line south of Darlington to York presented the following year.
 Pease specified a formation wide enough for four tracks, so freight could be carried at 30 mph and passengers at 60 mph, and George Stephenson had drawn up detailed plans by November.

-The Act for the 34+1/2 mi from Newcastle to Darlington was given royal assent on 4 July 1836, but little work had been done by the time the 43 mi from Croft to York received permission on 12 July the following year.
+The act of Parliament for the 34+1/2 mi from Newcastle to Darlington, the Great North of England Railway Act 1836 (6 & 7 Will.
+4. c. cv) was given royal assent on 4 July 1836, but little work had been done by the time the 43 mi from Croft to York received permission on 12 July the following year.
 In August a general meeting decided to start work on the southern section, but construction was delayed, and after several bridges collapsed the engineer Thomas Storey was replaced by Robert Stephenson.
 The S&DR sold its Croft branch to the GNER, and the railway opened for coal traffic on 4 January 1841 using S&DR locomotives.
 The railway opened to passengers with its own locomotives on 30 March.